GandhiCloudLab/waiops-sevone/05-sevone-policy-creation/readme.md

 2. Create`Condition A` with the values as below

-**Note:** Since it is a demo, We are not really creating memory related policy Indicator here.
+**Note:** Since it is a demo, We are not really creating cpu related policy Indicator here.

 ![SevOne](./images/20-cpu6.png)

 3. Create`Condition B` with the values as below

-**Note:** Since it is a demo, We are not really creating memory related policy Indicator here.
+**Note:** Since it is a demo, We are not really creating cpu related policy Indicator here.

 ![SevOne](./images/20-cpu9.png)